My Story

 Filled with fear - and love - I tried to do the right thing in the perfect way - without upsetting anyone.
 And I expected the same from others.

 How is that even possible?
-The stage was set for trouble.

 Deep struggle

 Compared to the “nice” (aka codependent) person I used to be, who/what had I become???
-Not the wise and loving person I wanted to be.
+Not the wise and loving person I wanted to be!
 I felt disqualified from writing a book on influence.

-I wanted much better for my family and my legacy and I searched desperately for answers.
+I wanted much better for my family and my legacy - and I searched desperately for answers.
 I read - and read - and read (thanks Harriet Lerner for the dance analogy and Dan Allendar for “Bold Love” as a change strategy) and so many authors and leaders who met my needs at just the right time.

 I met with counselors and journaled volumes.